 Magento 2 customer groups are segments of customers sharing the same needs, characteristics, and behavior.
 Segmentation

-When you create a multi-language store to reach international markets, the first thing you need is to translate it.
+When you create to reach international markets, the first thing you need is to translate it.
 And for that, you need to install Magento language packs.

 Native, or third-party language packs cover navigation titles, labels and buttons on your store.
 In other words, they cover the basic Magento translation in both, the frontend and the admin panel.